Pavel Belavus

 Judge: Zhanna Brysina

-Belavus was detained on November 15, 2021 after being summoned to the police.
+Belavus was arrested on November 15, 2021, after being summoned to the police.
 He was sentenced under administrative charges three times (for 15, 13, and 7 days of arrest), after which he was transferred to a pre-trial detention center.

-Belavus is charged under Art.
-342 of the Criminal Code ('Participation in group actions that grossly violate public order').
-In June 2022, he was also charged under Art.
-361-1 ('Creating an extremist formation'), and in August—under Article 356 ('High treason').
+Belavus is charged under Article 342 of the Criminal Code ('Participation in group actions that grossly violate public order').
+In June 2022, he was also charged under Article 361-1 ('Creating an extremist formation'), and in August—under Article 356 ('High treason').

 As the Investigative Committee reported in early January 2023, Belavus 'under the guise of cultural and historical development, was spreading the ideas of Belarusian nationalism on various public social networks and websites, the purpose of which was to change the state power in Belarus'.
 Allegedly, he 'stimulated the hostility of his compatriots towards the Motherland'.
 'With his criminal actions, Belavus has endangered the external and internal security of the state for ten years'.